Cuis-Smalltalk/Calendars/Chalten/README.md

 The time line does not have a known end or beginning, but the mere fact that we, as human, can think on them means that they have to be reified.
 Two objects are provided to represent these entities.
 They are “TheEndOfTime” and “TheBeginningOfTime”.
 The object “TheEndOfTime” is always greater than any point in time and “TheBeginningOfTime” is always less than any point in time.
 These objects are useful to create open intervals towards infinite and minus infinite.
 They allow programmers to create intervals and filters on the whole time line and to create streams with no end.
 When using these objects, the programmer has to have special care because iterating over an interval with no end and/or beginning will never stop
 At this time, the implementation of these two objects is too basic, we will create a better implementation for them.

 ## How reliable is the model?
 The model was developed using Test Driven Development (TDD) and it has almost 700 tests.
 The tests cover a 100 % of the model’s code.

-##Who wrote it?
+## Who wrote it?
 The model was develop mainly by Hernán Wilkinson but with valuable contributions from Luciano Romeo, Maximiliano Taborda, Maximiliano Contieri, Juan Pablo Tirelli, Diego Fernandez, Gabriel Cotelli and Mariano Saura

 ## What are the Smalltalks where it runs?
-The model works on VASmalltalk, VisualWorks, Pharo, Squeak and GemStone.
+The model works on Cuis, VASmalltalk, VisualWorks, Pharo, Squeak and GemStone.

 ## Are you going to port it to other languages?
 We do not have plans to port it to other languages at this time.